6 recommended OTC drugs

 • Weak opioids (tramadol) — severe cases.

-• Intra-articular injections with hyaluronic acid, corticosteroid, PRP.
+• Injections with hyaluronic acid, corticosteroid, PRP.

-• Duloxetine — for chronic component.
+• Duloxetine — for the chronic component.

-Surgery: arthroplasty (prosthesis) in severe forms.
+Surgical: arthroplasty (prosthesis) in severe forms.

 Supplements with evidence

-• Glucosamine sulphate 1500 mg + chondroitin 1200 mg — modest benefit.
+• Glucosamine sulfate 1500 mg + chondroitin 1200 mg — modest benefit.

-• Type II hydrolysed collagen 2-10 g/day.
+• Hydrolyzed type II collagen 2-10 g/day.

-• MSM 1500 mg twice daily.
+• MSM 1500 mg x 2/day.

 • Curcumin with piperine — anti-inflammatory.

-• Omega-3 2-3 g EPA+DHA/day.
+• Omega-3 2-3g EPA+DHA/day.

 • SAMe, boswellia, topical capsaicin.